 - 2 teaspoons grated ginger

-- 2 generous tablespoons Red Curry Paste
+- 2 generous tablespoons red curry paste

 - 1 cup vegetable broth

-- 1 (13.5-ounce) can Coconut Milk
+- 1 (13.5-ounce) can coconut milk

-- 1 tablespoon vegan fish sauce*
+- 1 tablespoon vegan fish sauce (see note)

-- 1 teaspoon brown sugar, lightly packed
+- 1 teaspoon packed brown sugar

-- 3 Lime Leaves (dried or fresh)
+- 3 lime leaves (dried or fresh)

 - small handful thai basil leaves, thinly sliced

-When pan is hot, add tofu and toss to coat with oil.
+- Heat 2 teaspoons oil to a large, deep skillet over medium-high heat.
+When hot, add tofu and toss to coat with oil.
 Cook tofu until lightly browned on one side, then flip and cooked until browned on other side.

-Remove tofu from pan, then sprinkle with salt to taste.
+- Remove tofu from pan, then sprinkle with salt to taste.
 Set aside.

-Stir broth into paste.
+- Stir broth into paste.
 Cook for 5 minutes or until thickened, stirring occasionally.

-Mix in coconut milk, vegan fish sauce, brown sugar, and lime leaves.
+- Mix in coconut milk, vegan fish sauce, brown sugar, and lime leaves.
 Bring to a simmer.

-Stir pumpkin, red pepper, and tofu into coconut sauce.
+- Stir pumpkin, red pepper, and tofu into coconut sauce.
 Simmer for about 15 to 20 minutes or until pumpkin is tender, stirring frequently.

-Taste and add additional vegan fish sauce to taste, if desired.
+- Taste and add additional vegan fish sauce to taste, if desired.
 Remove lime leaves.
 Mix in basil.

-Serve curry hot over rice.
+- Serve curry hot over rice.
 Enjoy!